 Over $20,000,000 Negotiable

 Wealth Management / Personal CFO Fees are dependent upon the scope of the engagement, but begin at $2000.
+Retirement plan management fees are negotiable dependent on the scope of the engagement.

 Fees may be tax-deductible if clients itemize their taxes, which can effectively reduce the cost of our services.
 Please consult your tax adviser to determine if this rule applies to your situation.